upleveled/system-setup/macos.md

     This will install Android Studio, for creating and running Android virtual devices in an emulator.

-    Open Android Studio using Start Menu, Spotlight, or Dash.
+    Open Android Studio using the Spotlight or locating it in Applications.

     If it asks to import Android Studio Settings, choose **Do not import settings**.